-Approximately 35% of the fund is invested in sectors with high material impact due to greenhouse gas emissions within their value chains.
-Banking, which makes up 25% of the portfolio, is the largest of these sectors.
+Approximately 32% of the portfolio is invested in sectors with high material impact due to greenhouse gas emissions within their value chains.
+Banking, which makes up 16% of the portfolio, is the largest of these sectors.
 Banking is considered carbon intense due to its lending activities, asset management, investment banking, and underwriting.

-The fund has a 7% exposure to the fossil fuel industry, and maintains diverse exposure to multiple sectors in order to achieve the target risk / return objectives.
+The portfolio's exposure to fossil fuels has decreased in the last year, from 8% to 6%.
+The portfolio has diverse exposure to multiple sectors in order to achieve the target risk and return objectives.